min2ha/ukwa-site/content/target/34791/index.en.md

   "subject": "EU Referendum"
 }

-# Civitas: Myth and paradox of the single market

 This timely study looks behind the claims that are frequently made in support of the EU and finds a very different reality.
 Examining the research used by not only ministers but big business and many other pro-EU lobbyists to support their stance, it finds that there is no empirical basis for the supposed advantages that the Single Market confers on the British economy.
 It is a devastating conclusion that should fundamentally shift the terms of the debate surrounding Britain’s relationship with the EU.